At A Crossroads

 December 8 I 8:30 A.M. – 4:00 P.M.
 I Oregon Convention Center

 Oregon stands at a pivotal moment.
-The era of automatic growth is over, and many of our systems — built for yesterday’s problems — don’t fit today’s challenges.
-While old systems fall short, Oregon’s story has always been one of possibility, not limits.
-From our natural resources to our people and ideas, we have always found ways to turn constraints into progress and risk into renewal.
+The era of automatic growth is over, and many of our systems—built for yesterday’s problems—no longer match today’s realities.
+Yet Oregon’s story has always been one of possibility.
+From our natural assets to the ingenuity of our people, this state has a long history of transforming constraints into progress and risk into renewal.

-The Business Plan has four long-range goals: grow wages, increase the share of people working, expand household wealth, and boost economic mobility.
-A foundational pillar of achieving these goals is a growing economy.
+The Oregon Business Plan remains anchored by four long-range goals: grow wages, increase the share of people working, expand household wealth, and boost economic mobility.
+Achieving these goals depends on a strong, growing economy — and on modernizing the systems that support it.

-The Summit will run from 8:30 a.m. to 4:00 p.m. with breakouts in the afternoon, followed by Food Forward 2.0 at the Redd where we will celebrate Oregon’s vibrant food and beverage industry.
+In the afternoon, attendees joined breakout sessions exploring Oregon’s most urgent economic priorities, followed by Food Forward 2.0 at the Redd, where we celebrated the state’s vibrant food and beverage industry.

 Food Forward 2.0: Oregon’s Culinary Future